software-mansion/radon-ide/packages/docs/docs/troubleshooting.md

 Native builds are one of the most time consuming phases when launching your project.
 Build processes output a lot of logs on their own and hence they have separate output channels.
-When something goes wrong in the native build phase, instead of checking "React Native IDE" source in "Output Panel" as described in the previous point, select "React Native IDE (Android build)" or "React Native IDE (iOS build)" source depending on the platform you're building for.
+When something goes wrong in the native build phase, instead of checking "Radon IDE" source in "Output Panel" as described in the previous point, select "Radon IDE (Android build)" or "Radon IDE (iOS build)" source depending on the platform you're building for.

 ### -sec-num- Fresh installation in VSCode / Cursor